Climate Change Action in Coastal Habitats: Spatial Data Visualization Tools

 The Coastal Resilience project provides communities, planners, businesses, and elected officials with easy access to information on projected coastal changes due to sea level and storm events coupled with solutions for coastal planning, land protection, and comprehensive management actions.

-Visualizing potential impacts from sea level rise is an important tool in climate adaptive conservation.
 This tool allows you to view several sea level rise scenarios and associated impacts to coastal wetlands, which can help land trusts prioritize areas for conservation.
-The viewer is available for most of the Gulf and parts of Texas with NOAA working to expand it nationally.
+The viewer is currently available for most of the Gulf and East Coast, Puerto Rico, U.S. Virgin Islands, Guam, Saipan, and Hawaii.

 Coastal County Snapshots | NOAA

-The Coastal County Snapshots turn complex data into easy-to-understand stories, complete with charts and graphs.
+Coastal County Snapshots turn complex data into easy-to-understand stories, complete with charts and graphs.
 Users select a coastal county and snapshot of interest to get a quick look at the county's flood exposure, ocean jobs, or wetland benefits.
-This information helps local planners and conservation organizations in prioritizing conservation areas to abate the impacts of floods and maintain important ecosystem services that natural resources provide.
-It can also assist in communicating the importance of conserving areas that provide ecosystems services and will better enable climate adaptation.
-For more information, contact the Digital Coast.
+This information helps local planners and conservation organizations communicate the importance of conserving areas that reduce the impacts of flooding and aid in climate adaptation.
+For more information, contact firstname.lastname@example.org.

 Coastal Vulnerability Maps and Study – U.S. East Coast and Texas | EPA